Non - QM Loans

 The History of QM

-I’ll take you back to the wild west of mortgage regulations.
-Subprime loans were being originated for anybody who had a pulse.
+I’ll take you back before the housing crisis.
+Subprime loans were being originated with minimal qualifying standards.
 The market was booming, sellers were profiting, some millions, and others were buying without enough income: foreshadowing delinquency.
 Then after 2008 and the bailout we began to see some changes.

 The huge mortgage lenders Fannie and Freddie were deemed “To Big to Fail” and were bailed out.
 The government took possession of the companies and in 2014; under the Obama Administration the Dodd Frank Act was passed.